 - Trusted provider.
 Wells Fargo is a global brand and a trusted name in the banking and financial services industry.

 - Transfer options.
-ExpressSend transfers can be lodged over the phone, online or in store, and you have the option of depositing them into your recipient’s account or making them available for cash pickup.
+Initiate ExpressSend transfers over the phone, online or at a branch with the option of depositing funds into your recipient’s account or making them available for cash pickup.

 - Send from your bank account.
 Funds are sent from your eligible Wells Fargo checking or savings account, meaning it’s quick and easy to start sending international money transfers.

 - Not worldwide.
-The ExpressSend Service only offers transfers to 13 countries in Asia and Latin America.
+ExpressSend transfers money to 13 countries in Asia and Latin America only.

 - Checking accounts.
 Use a Wells Fargo checking account to efficiently and affordably manage your day-to-day finances.

 - Savings accounts.
 Save for your financial future or even your retirement with a Wells Fargo savings account.

 - Credit cards.
 Whether you want a basic credit card or one with added extras, Wells Fargo can help.

 - Debit and prepaid cards.
 Wells Fargo’s debit and prepaid cards allow you to take charge of your finances to manage a wide range of payments.

 - Mortgage loans.
 Own your next home sooner through a wide range of flexible loan features.